 The pink box indicates which pad is currently selected.
 Use the touch screen or a knob to select a pad.
-Push INFO repeatedly to drill into the WAV screen and parameters screens for the selected pad.
+Push INFO to cycle between the WAV screen and the parameters screens for the selected pad.
+Touch the page names at the bottom of the parameters screen to access additional parameter pages.
 Touch the name of the WAV file at the top of the waveform screen to select a different WAV file for this pad.
-Please select one of the pads labeled SY Chor so we can have fun with it on the Keys screen.
+Touch the grid icon in the top left corner to select a different pad to edit.
+The colored square in the grid indicates the selected pad.